ArmoredTurtle/AFC-Klipper-Add-On/docs/command_reference.md

 Usage: ``HUB_LOAD LANE=<lane>``
 Example: ``HUB_LOAD LANE=lane1``

+### LANE_RESET
+_Description_: This function resets a specified lane to the hub position in the AFC system.
+It checks for various error conditions, such as whether the toolhead is loaded or whether the hub is already clear.
+The function moves the lane back to the hub based on the specified or default distances, ensuring the lane's correct state before completing the reset.

+Usage: ``LANE_RESET LANE=<lane> DISTANCE=<distance>``
+Example: `LANE_RESET LANE=lane1`

 ### LANE_UNLOAD
 _Description_: This function handles the unloading of a specified lane from the extruder.
 It performs several checks and movements to ensure the lane is properly unloaded.